Welcome to Ruth Wilson’s life – adventurer, author, aviator

 Ruth Wilson is a mother of two sons who has embraced her passion to be one of the early pioneers of hot air and gas ballooning in Australia.
 Ruth has accumulated numerous ‘firsts’ – first commercial female balloon pilot in Australia setting up her own company in 1976, first national ballooning champion in 1979.
 A trip to Switzerland in 1985 brought gas ballooning into her life, a rare experience as no gas ballooning happens in Australia.
 In 1999 Ruth represented her country as pilot competing in the prestigious Gordon Bennett Gas Balloon Race launching from Albuquerque, USA.

 Her love of extreme ballooning drew her back to pilot ‘Bernadette’ in the same gas balloon race from Bern, Switzerland in 2018.
-After 33 hours without sleep, little food and water Ruth landed her gas balloon in an Italian vineyard.
+After 33 hours without sleep, little food and water Ruth and her co-pilot Tanys McCarron, landed their gas balloon in an Italian vineyard.

 Her corporate work included six years as Chief Operations Officer with the ARC Centre of Excellence for Quantum Atom Optics at The Australian National University in Canberra, also Executive Director for five years for ACRN.
 For eighteen years Ruth managed her own PR/Media company in Sydney.